-- (2) Notwithstanding anything contained in this Chapter- - (a) all agricultural land- - that was identified on or before the 8th July, 2005, in the Gazette or the Gazette Extraordinary under the proviso to section 5(1) of the Land Acquisition Act [Chapter 20:10], and which is itemised in Schedule 7, being agricultural land required for resettlement purposes; or - (ii) that is identified after the 8th July, 2005, but before the appointed day, in the Gazette or the Gazette Extraordinary under section 5(1) of the Land Acquisition Act [Chapter 20:10], being agricultural land required for resettlement purposes; or

-- (iii) that is identified in terms of this section by the acquiring authority after the appointed day in the Gazette or the Gazette Extraordinary for whatever purpose, including, but not limited to- - A. settlement for agricultural or other purposes; or - B. the purposes of land reorganization, forestry, environmental conservation or the utilization or wild life or other natural resources; or - C. the relocation of persons dispossessed in consequence of the utilization of land for a purpose referred to in subparagraph A or B;
+- "appointed day" means the date of commencement of the Constitution of Zimbabwe Amendment (No. 17) Act, 20051. - (2) Notwithstanding anything contained in this Chapter- - (a) all agricultural land- - (i) that was identified on or before the 8th July, 2005, in the Gazette or Gazette Extraordinary under section 5(1) of the Land Acquisition Act [Chapter 20:10], and which is itemised in Schedule 7, being agricultural land required for resettlement purposes; or - (ii) that is identified after the 8th July, 2005, but before the appointed day, in the Gazette or Gazette Extraordinary under section 5(1) of the Land Acquisition Act [Chapter 20:10], being agricultural land required for resettlement purposes; or - (iii) that is identified in terms of this section by the acquiring authority after the appointed day in the Gazette or Gazette Extraordinary for whatever purpose, including, but not limited to- - A. settlement for agricultural or other purposes; or - B. the purposes of land reorganisation, forestry, environmental conservation or the utilisation of wild life or other natural resources; or - C. the relocation of persons dispossessed in consequence of the utilisation of land for a purpose referred to in subparagraph A or B;